Thursday, May 16, 2019

 Big New Bird comes to Somme Woods

-It’s such a treat to see rare bird species returning to Somme Woods as the ecosystem recovers.
+Many rare bird species have been returning to breed in Somme Woods as the ecosystem recovers.

 The latest is a special surprise, the pileated woodpecker.